ferhatte10/Threes_game/README.txt

 ****************************** WELCOME ***********************************

-   To lunch the game you must have python console in your comptuer then when
+   To lunch the game you must have a python console in your computer then when

    you are in the right directory i mean this directory , use this commande in your bash

-   console 'python3 app.py' .
+   console : 'python3 app.py' .

    Once you're in , click on J or switch the lines to 'comment jouer' to read the notice of